marcodondo97/WordpressPlugin-GeoPinDrop/README.md

 2. Go to *Admin → Geopindrop*, fill in the details, and let the plugin auto-generate coordinates.
 3. Insert the `[osm_map]` shortcode into any page or post to display your map.

+**Installation**
+1. Upload the `geopindrop-plugin` folder to `/wp-content/plugins/` or install via the WordPress admin panel.
+2. Activate it under *WordPress Admin → Plugins*.

 ## Result
 <img src="docs/img/geopindrop-backoffice.png" width="40%">